 Our annual Sir Paul Reeves Memorial Lecture

-Speakers to date include Rt.
+Speakers to date include: Tame Iti who explored the concept of mana and concepts of authority; Rt.
 Hon.
 Helen Clark who reflected on the Promise and Challenge of 2015; Dr Mary Quin speaking on Dairy, Digital and Drones - Innovations Creating our Future; Professor Richard Faull who Imagined Tomorrow's World; and Dame Anne Salmond, New Zealand's foremost historian and anthropologist, who gave the inaugural Lecture on the dramatic changes in New Zealand's thinking that are required to shape our future.

-The Sir Paul and Lady Reeves Scholarship Fund was also launched in 2012 in the loving memory of Sir Paul.
-This fund enables scholarships for those who would otherwise be unable to, take part in Leadership NZ’s Programme
+The Sir Paul and Lady Reeves Scholarship Fund was also launched in 2012 in loving memory of Sir Paul.
+This fund enables scholarships for those otherwise unable to take part in our annual New Zealand Leadership Programme.

-We believe there should be no unreasonable economic barrier for an individual to participate, and so scholarships are an essential part of ensuring the diversity of participants in our Programme.
+We believe there should be no unreasonable economic barrier for an individual to participate.
+Scholarships are a key ingredient to ensure the diversity of participants.

-If it had not been for a scholarship, Olive Brown may not have been able to participate in the Leadership NZ leadership programme.
+If it had not been for a scholarship, Olive Brown may not have been able to participate in The New Zealand Leadership Programme.
 You can read her story here »

 Leadership NZ and our scholarship recipients would greatly appreciate your support.
 You can make an online donation here.